malcolmbarrett/causalpie/README.md

   - B = 1, E = 1

-These different combinations are called sufficient causes, because they are sufficient to cause D. Any component that appears in all sufficient causes are called necessary causes.
+These different combinations are called sufficient causes, because they are sufficient to cause D. Any components that appear in all sufficient causes are called necessary causes.

 In `causalpie`, you define causes using `causify`.
 Each sufficient cause